AnnikaTjuka/annikatjuka.github.io/index.md

 (accepted) September. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 13th International Conference of the Association for Linguistic Typology, Pavia, Italy.

-March. (invited talk) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.
+March. (invited speaker) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.

 **2018**